Makarska: 20th century

 In the early 20th century agriculture, trade and fishing remained the mainstay of economy.
 In 1914, the first hotel was built, beginning the tourism tradition in the area.
 During World War II, Makarska was part of the Independent State of Croatia.
 It was a port for the nation's navy and served as the headquarters of the Central Adriatic Naval Command, until it was moved to Split.

 After the war, during the socialist Yugoslavia, Makarska experienced a period of growth, and the population tripled.
 All the natural advantages of the region were used to create in Makarska one of the best known tourist areas on the Croatian Adriatic.

 21st century

 Following Croatian independence in 1991, Makarska had a sustained growth in first few years with many of the refugees (mostly from Herzegovina) being accommodated in tourist accommodation.
 In the late 1990s tourism was thriving again and in following decades created a speculative, rapid and wild construction boom with lot of highly problematic expansions (especially in Veliko Brdo), while with little or no urban planning at all.
 Local and regional experts have been active in drawing attention to the problems caused by the lack of planning and in this have recently been joined by members of the local population and citizens along with urban and environmental activists.
+Increasing attention has been given to the protection of the surrounding natural environment, particularly the Biokovo Nature Park, which represents a significant ecological and geographical feature of the area.